guardian/frontend/docs/03-dev-howtos/13-Update-configuration-in-s3.md

 https://s3-eu-west-1.amazonaws.com/aws-frontend-store/config/eu-west-1-frontend.conf
 ```

-- This can be done by hand via the console using the [aws cli tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
+- This can be done by hand via the console or using the [aws cli tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 - Find the current version of the config file
 ```
 aws s3 ls --profile=frontend s3://aws-frontend-store/config/
 ```

-look for the most recent version ( the `v3` part )ie:
+look for the most recent version ( the `v3` part ):

 ```
 2016-08-30 21:52:58      31386 eu-west-1-frontend.v3.conf
 ```

-- Create a new copy of the s3 and bump the version number (ie change `v3` to `v4` ).
+- Create a new copy of the s3 and bump the version number (change `v3` to `v4` ).

 ```
 aws s3 cp --profile=frontend s3://aws-frontend-store/config/eu-west-1-frontend.v3.conf s3://aws-frontend-store/config/eu-west-1-frontend.v4.conf